wbiker/rules_dotnet/docs/runtime.rst

 Unfoortunately, Bazel dotnet rules currently are not able to generate these files.
 Therefore, if multiple versions of .NET Core are mixed then a user has to provide them manually.

-That's the reason for rules_dotnet to provide its own builds of xunit.
-This way it does not require the generation of deps.json or runtimeconfig.json.

 .NET Framework
 --------------